How & When the Trump Presidency Could End, Part One

 Although Trump’s national approval ratings have hovered around 40% throughout most of his time in office, he still has the approval of well over 80% of Republicans.
 If Republican members of Congress were to vote against Trump in a 25th Amendment scenario, they would likely encounter intense retaliation from within their own party.

 Therefore, for the present at least, Trump’s continuing popularity with his Republican base provides a strong bulwark against having his powers revoked under the 25th Amendment.
 However, Trump might have additional reasons for defending his inaccurate tweet about Dorian.
-Knowingly publishing a misleading weather prediction is actually a federal crime in the US.
+Knowingly publishing a misleading weather prediction is actually a in the US. crime